arunavagreen/arunavagreen.github.io/readme.md

-Any wireframes - attached
+** Any wireframes - attached

-Style guide - attached
+** Style guide - attached

-Personal Logo - name and personal pic on website is my logo as it is my personal portfolio site
+** Personal Logo - name and personal pic on website is my logo as it is my personal portfolio site

-The presentation should include:
+** The presentation should include:

-A Walk-through of your design decisions and documents A review of your build process - challenges, favourite parts A walk-through of your live site and pointing out its features Answer any questions from students or teachers.
+* A Walk-through of your design decisions and documents

+* A review of your build process - challenges, favourite parts: challenges were aligning the style across the site, favorite parts were accessing the social media plugins and links

+* A walk-through of your live site and pointing out its features

+* Answer any questions from students or teachers.